apis are dead. languages are next

 }

-let’s be honest: apis are just fancy pipelines.
+apis are fancy pipelines.

-but here’s the thing: apis don’t let you create. they just let you order off someone else’s menu. you’re stuck playing with legos when you could be running a 3D printer.
+they were cool when connecting systems felt like magic. but apis don’t let you create. they let you order off someone else’s menu.

 languages change everything.